esl/MongooseIM/doc/modules/mod_jingle_sip.md

 When invitee wants to terminate the call, on XMPP level this is also Jingle `session-terminate` stanza with reason `decline`.
 MongooseIM translates this to SIP `486 Busy Here` **Response** (because this is a response to the invite request)

+#### 2. Establishing a session with a SIP user

+When it comes to establishing a session with a SIP user (or a SIP entity) it works in the same for the XMPP user as in previous section.
+The only difference is that the SIP Proxy will not generate a corresponding call back to MongooseIM (as it may happen for call to other XMPP user).
+Instead the SIP message send by MongooseIM to SIP Proxy will be delivered directly to the SIP user's device.